mgenware/go-triton/README.md

 ### Use localized strings in templates

-Once localization is enabled, you can access them in HTML templates.
+Once localization is enabled, you can access localized strings in HTML templates.
 Localized strings are stored as JSON files in `/localization/langs` with file name indicating the language ID.
-Go-triton comes with two example localized strings files, `en.json` for English, and `cs.json` for `Chinese Simplified`.
+Go-triton comes with two example localized strings files, `en.json` for English, and `zh-Hans.json` for `Chinese Simplified`.

 To reference a localized string, you need to first make your template data type derive from `template.LocalizedTemplateData`.